mitrandatastat/gendergap/README.md

 Why do we need to know the gender gap across college degrees?
 What benefit we could derive by visualizing the gender gaps in various degree programs?
 Below are the goals we can enlist:
-  •	This information will give us an idea about the current market trends: i.e. o	To understand the gender specific choice across various course degrees o	To identify the courses with severe gender gap that needs to be addressed
+  •	This information will give us an idea about the current market trends: i.e.
+    (1)	To understand the gender specific choice across various course degrees (2)	To identify the courses with severe gender gap that needs to be addressed
   •	This will help us to understand the gender wise market segmentation for various college degrees.

 ### Data Source ###